Kino Veterans Memorial Stadium - Tucson Saguaros

 Fans 3

-The fans cheer well when the Saguaros make an impressive play defensively or at bat.
+While not a whole lot show up for games, the fans cheer well when the Saguaros make an impressive play defensively or at bat.
 Most fans throw out their own garbage vs. leaving it behind under the seats.
-Quite a few fans keep score which is always a pleasure to see.
-The Saguaro mascot is the biggest fan of all.
-She runs up and down the seating area, high-fiving fans when the team gets a hit or scores a run.
+Quite a few fans keep score, which is always a pleasure to see.
+The Saguaro mascot, Sticky, is one of the biggest fans of all.
 Plenty of fans sport the good-looking baseball cap and Tucson Saguaros shirts.

 Access 4

-Getting to and from Kino Veterans Memorial Stadium is easy via automobile as it is right off Interstate 10.
-The stadium provides plenty of free parking in front of the venue’s Gate B entrance, the only entrance open for Saguaros games.
-The gate only opens 30 minutes before game time which isn’t a lot of time for stadium journeyers especially if you want to get a bite to eat before the game.
+Getting to and from Kino Veterans Memorial Stadium is easy via automobile, as it is right off Interstate 10.
+The stadium provides plenty of free covered parking in front of the venue’s Gate B entrance, the only open entrance for Saguaros games.
+The gate opens only 30 minutes before game time, which isn’t a lot of time for stadium journeyers, but enough for a Pecos League game.

 Tucson Airport is five miles south of the venue.
 The city of Tucson has public transportation.
 Check SunTran for fares and schedules.
 Remember to check return schedules, as the bus system may shut down before the end of the game.

-The ticket office is through the glass doors to the right of the ‘traditional’ box office.
-It is not marked.
-Just ask other fans, and they’ll direct you to the spot.
-Fans can purchase team apparel in there as well.
+The ticket office is through the glass doors to the right of the ‘traditional’ box office, in front of the inflatable flapping saguaro.
+Fans can purchase team apparel there as well.

-The stadium posts all kinds of rules on sandwich boards in front of Gate B, but getting through the security check is actually quite painless.
-Just bring a 12” x 6” x 12” clear sports bag and no weapons, and you’ll pass right through security.
+The stadium posts all kinds of rules on sandwich boards in front of Gate B, but getting through the security check is quite painless.
+Just bring your items in a 12” x 6” x 12” clear sports bag, and you’ll pass right through security.

-Since attendance is not high, congestion won't be an issue when walking around the concourse.
-Clean restrooms are open on both the first and third base concourse, as well as family restrooms.
-The accessible stalls are close to the entrance.
+Since attendance is not high, congestion isn’t an issue when walking around the concourse.
+Clean restrooms are open on both the first and third base concourses, as well as additional family restrooms.
+The accessible stalls are near the entrance.
 The ladies’ room has a changing table (not sure about the men’s room).

 Return on Investment 4

-Tickets are $10 general admission.
-Fans can sit wherever they choose, can roam around, and switch seats as desired.
+Tickets are only $10 general admission ($8 for seniors).
+Fans can sit wherever they choose, roam around, and switch seats as desired.
 Parking is free.
 The food is inexpensive for stadium fare.
 Even the t-shirts are only $20.
-Baseball fans get an enjoyable evening out.
+Baseball fans get an enjoyable, albeit warm, evening out.

 Extras 3